oleg-alexandrov/PolyView/Readme.md

 ## Overlaying images

 PolyView can overlay images and polygons.
-The following image types are supported: JPG, PNG, GIF, BMP, and XPM.
+The following image types are supported: JPG, PNG, GIF, TIF, BMP, and XPM.

 For each image, for example, named ``image.jpg``, there must exist an ``image.txt`` metadata file having four numbers, which are the